 Not Just a Novelty Anymore: Dame Ethel Smyth, Composer and Fin de Siècle Renegade, Returns to New York

-On May 11, 2018, The Cecilia Chorus of New York will be performing the overdue New York premiere and North American co-premiere of suffragist and composer Dame Ethel Smyth’s last work, The Prison (1930), at Carnegie Hall.
-This performance of The Prison (Blachly edition) by The Cecilia Chorus of New York is the second phase of a joint initiative; the Johnstown Symphony (PA) performed The Prison on April 7.
+On May 11, 2018, The Cecilia Chorus of New York performed the overdue New York premiere and North American co-premiere of suffragist and composer Dame Ethel Smyth’s last work, The Prison (1930), at Carnegie Hall.
+This performance of The Prison (Blachly edition) by The Cecilia Chorus of New York was the second phase of a joint initiative; the Johnstown Symphony (PA) performed The Prison on April 7.

 During her lifetime, Smyth’s work was dismissed by critics as a “novelty” due to her being a strong female composer.
 In more recent times, she has slowly gained recognition as a musical titan.
 With this co-premiere, The Cecilia Chorus of New York and the Johnstown Symphony are giving audiences the chance to judge for themselves.

 Until 2016, there had been only one opera performed at The Met composed by a woman, and it had been Dame Ethel Smyth’s.
 This was a damning record for The Met, and a dubious distinction for Smyth.
 Despite earning respect from contemporaries like Brahms and Tchaikovsky, she fought throughout her life to be taken seriously.
 Now, her obscurity is doubly unjustified: she was not only a skilled composer, but an exceptional woman who fought for women’s suffrage (indeed, wrote its rallying song), openly carried out and recounted her affairs with women, and generally lived as she wished to, without apology, during a period when doing so while female was considered a threat to the social fabric.